Erixun/Hot-plots/README.md

 # Hot-plots
-A collection of interesting/controversial data visualisations made in R with ggplot2
+A collection of interesting/controversial data visualisations on Swedish municipalities made in R with ggplot2